polkadot-fellows/xcm-format/README.md

 - `H` Home chain.
 - `D` Destination chain.
-- The Relay-chain; this is their common parant and it acts as a reserve.
+- The Relay-chain; this is their common parent and it acts as a reserve.

 ```
 Alice.WithdrawAsset {